ennmax/Assignment3-CRUD/README.md

 ## .env

-The `.env` file is not committed to the repository as it contains the MongoDB connection string.
+The `.env` file is not committed to this repository as it contains the MongoDB connection string.
 Used `.gitignore` to prevent it from being committed.